The ModificationsController is intended for presenting the Cancel, Save, SaveAndClose and SaveAndNew Actions in Object Views.

 To customize the default behavior of these Actions, you can inherit from a platform-specific descendant of this Controller, or subscribe to its events.
 In addition, you can access the Actions to modify their behavior.

-This Controller has descendants for Windows Forms, ASP.NET and Mobile applications: WinModificationsController, WebModificationsController and MobileModificationsController.
+This Controller has descendants for Windows Forms, ASP.NET Web Forms, and ASP.NET Core Blazor applications: WinModificationsController, WebModificationsController and BlazorModificationsController.
 Inherit from them if you need to implement a UI-specific behavior.

 If you need to inherit from the ModificationsController, the following protected virtual methods are available for overriding: